GSA/idmanagement.gov/_implement/auth-assurance.md

   - `CertificateIssuanceOIDs.ps1 -GroupDN \<group DN string>`
   - For example: `CertificateIssuanceOIDs.ps1 -GroupDN 'OU=Groups,OU=Administrators,DC=agency,DC=gov'`

-- After downloading this script, you may need to change the [PowerShell script execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1&viewFallbackFrom=powershell-Microsoft.PowerShell.Core){:target="_blank"}{:rel="noopener noreferrer"} to execute the script or sign the script to execute it.
+- After downloading this script, you may need to change the [PowerShell script execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1&viewFallbackFrom=powershell-Microsoft.PowerShell.Core){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} to execute the script or sign the script to execute it.

 A sample output from the script is shown below: